Want to learn how to cook like Martha Washington? Check out our colonial recipes page.

-Meals might be served in any one of several mansion rooms depending on the size of the company and the season of the year.
+Meals might be served by enslaved butlers in any one of several mansion rooms depending on the size of the company and the season of the year.
 Guests could be served in their chambers, but most preferred to socialize with the family and other guests.
-Breakfast and dinner were regularly served in either of two dining rooms.
-A small one, situated off the first floor passage, accommodated no more than a dozen people comfortably.
+Breakfast and dinner were regularly served in the dining room.
+A small one, situated off the first-floor passage, accommodated no more than a dozen people comfortably.

-Before the completion of a large dining room on the north end of the mansion in 1787, overflow guests could be seated in the passage outside the small dining room which was set up with tables made from boards placed across saw horses and covered with tablecloths.
-This convenient arrangement was used later in the large dining room.
-Since the large dining room was used for other social gatherings, portable tables that could be enlarged or reduced in size were highly practical.
+Before the completion of the New Room, which could be used for large gatherings, overflow guests could be seated in the passage outside the small dining room which was set up with tables made from boards placed across saw horses and covered with tablecloths.
+This convenient arrangement was used later in the New Room.
+Since the New Room was used for other social gatherings, portable tables that could be enlarged or reduced in size were highly practical.

-Tables were often carried into the central passage for light refreshment or in good weather onto the piazza where Mrs. Washington presided at tea.
+Tables were often moved by enslaved workers into the central passage for light refreshment or in good weather onto the piazza where Mrs. Washington presided at tea.
 This was the ideal setting in late afternoon when the sun had moved to the west and light southern breezes cooled the porch.
 In winter, tea and coffee were brought to the parlors, which were warmed by open fires.

 Mount Vernon was equipped with everything required for a genteel, well-appointed table.
 In general, Washington's table furnishings followed the current fashion, though economy was a necessary constraint and ostentation for its own sake was out of character for Washington.